nwokocha-22/acmo_ATX_server/README.md

 - to solve this problem uninstall opencv-python, opencv-contrib-python, and opencv-python-headless, then reinstall opencv-python

 ## RESOLVING SERVICE RELATED ERROR
-- you you encounter this error: `Error removing service: The specified service has been marked for deletion.
+- When you encounter this error: `Error removing service: The specified service has been marked for deletion.
 (1072)`
-- right click on the service in task manager > services and select go to process.
+- Right click on the service in task manager > services and select go to process.
 Kill the process attached to the service (pythonservice.exe).
 That should fix the problem
 -
 ### PREPARING THE SCRIPT FOR PRODUCTION
 - Refer to the steps outlined in the ACTIVITY_MONITOR_CLIENT's README.md